95rade/delmo-rails-pg-demo/README.md

 View the application at https://localhost:3000

+Now, stop/disable your local PostgreSQL service.

+View the application at https://localhost:3000 again and it will fail - the Rails app requires access to the database for every incoming request.

 ## Next

 In the next step we will containerize this Rails app using Docker, and run a small `docker-compose` cluster with this `web` app linked to a PostgreSQL `db` container.